valmadrid/KingCountryRealEstatePrices-Mod1Project-/README.md

 |polynomial: -55.054 + 0.0068 grade<sup>2</sup> + 21.4129 lat_log<sup>2</sup> + 0.0052 bedrooms<sup>2</sup>|0.6204|0.0161|

 ## Conclusion
-The best linear model explains 62% of the variation in price (*price_log*).  *lat_log* has the biggest effect on *price_log*.
+The best linear model explains 62% of the variation in price (*price_log*).
+Feature *lat_log* has the biggest effect on *price_log*.
+The addition of interaction features improved the score by 4%.

-Adding interaction features improved the score by 4%.
-It can still be further improved with more features.
-LASSO, Ridge and Elastic Net can then be used to regularised the model.
+Model can still be further improved by adding more features then applying LASSO, Ridge and Elastic Net regression techniques.

 Also, the following can useful addition to the dataset as these are taken into considerations when appraising a property:
 - Market value per sqft. of lot and improvement per zipcode:  Prices change from one area to another.